geode-sdk/docs/tutorials/modify-geode.md

 Note that **all Geode UI events may and will be posted _multiple times_!** This is because Geode UIs often have an initial created "loading" state, and then fetch data from the Geode servers that is updated onto the created node asynchronously.
 To allow mods to be notified of when this data is loaded, **the UI events are reposted whenever the state of the UI node changes**.
 For this reason, **mods can never add nodes without checking if they already exist first**.

-You can listen to these events by using Geode's events system as usual, using the [`EventFilter<T>`](/classes/geode/EventFilter) helper class.
+You can listen to these events by using Geode's [events system](/tutorials/events) as usual.
 Note that you should always return `ListenerResult::Propagate` to allow other mods to modify the layer as well, like calling the original in a `$modify` hook!

 ## Guidelines